matthewfaw/mixnmatch/README.md

 The Docker container packaging the necessary scripts can be created either by running the `./build_docker.sh` script, or by setting up a Jenkins project and running the `Jenkinsfile`.
+Note that the `project` variable in the Jenkinsfile should be changed to point to your Google Cloud project id.

 After the container has been published, the experiments can be run using one of the scripts in the `experiment_running` folder.
 Hyperparameter tuning